NicolasBonet/ETLMetrics/README.md

 # Purpose:

-This repository contains a manually choosen dataset of ETL transformations, those ETL files are available inside the 2015-02 and 2016-01 folders.
+This repository contains a manually choosen dataset of ETL transformations, those ETL files are available inside the dataset folder and they are splitted in two different groups: 2015-2 and 2016-1.
 Those transformations were processed using [HAETAE](https://github.com/epsilonlabs/haetae) to generate a model representation of them in order to use those models to gather metrics about bad smells in their original code, for this purpose a catalog of bad smells was defined and is available [here](https://docs.google.com/document/d/1ko9W90KeJOuZQiycvN0LhLZeQbIXbMNYZJdz3qzSN7M/edit?usp=sharing).
 This repository also includes a tool used to identify the set of bad smells which includes an EVL file called "BadSmellsFinder.evl"  programatically executed to generate both Excel and HTML reports of the bad smells found on the models which represent the dataset source code.

 # Tooling

 The tool is available inside the "implementacion" folder, there you can find the following folders:

+* build: This folder includes the classes and copies of the metamodels used as the classpath.
 * finder: It includes the EVL file used to identify bad smells.
 * html_template: The HTML template used by the HTML generator to create the html files.
 * libs: The array of libraries used by the implementation